manuelherrera01/ansible_course/README.md

 For ansible training purposes
 This is a test for new git practce lab
-Place holder for future edits for the ansible course
+Place holder for future edits for the ansible course Added a new line to update my fie and practice a commit